daniellienert/assetsource-mediawiki/Readme.md

 ## Search Strategies

-Searching in the wikipedia for images can be kind of tricky.
+Searching in the wikipedia for images is a bit tricky.
 First there is not only one wikipedia instance, but one for each available language.
 Second an image can be stored in the language specific wikipedia or in Wikimedia Commons and included from there.

-I implemented two different search strategies with different pros and cons.
+The package brings two different search strategies with different pros and cons.

 ### Direct Image Search Strategy